OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.

   Links to standards:
   * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
-Gap: TODOWG1.
+Gap: TODOGROUP.

 * TRAINADVERSARIAL.
 Add adversarial examples to the training set to make the model more resilient (Datascience).
 See Annex C of ENISA Secure machine learning algorithms 2021 Links to standards:
-  * TODOWG1: Mentioned anywhere in our scope?
+  * TODOGROUP: Mentioned anywhere in our scope?

 * INPUTMODIFICATION.
 TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.

   Links to standards:
-  * TODOWG1: Mentioned anywhere in our scope?
+  * TODOGROUP: Mentioned anywhere in our scope?
   * TODO Gradient masking - Annex C ENISA 2021

 ### 2.1.1.
 Closed-box evasion